Forms and Documents

 - Monitor clinical status including liver transaminases, and initiate appropriate therapy.

 - Delay in stopping INTELENCE® treatment after the onset of severe rash may result in a life-threatening reaction.

 Risk of Adverse Reactions or Loss of Virologic Response Due to Drug Interactions:

 - The concomitant use of INTELENCE® and other drugs may result in potentially significant drug interactions, some of which may lead to the loss of therapeutic effect of INTELENCE® and possible development of resistance or possible clinically significant adverse reactions from greater exposures of INTELENCE® or concomitant drugs.

 - Consult the full Prescribing Information for potential drug interactions prior to and during INTELENCE® therapy; review concomitant medications during INTELENCE® therapy.

 - Immune Reconstitution Syndrome has been reported in patients treated with ARV therapy, including INTELENCE®.
-Autoimmune disorders (such as Graves' disease, polymyositis, and Guillain-Barré syndrome) have also been reported to occur in the setting of immune reconstitution; however, the time to onset is more variable and can occur many months after initiation of treatment.
+Autoimmune disorders (such as Graves' disease, polymyositis, Guillain-Barré syndrome, and autoimmune hepatitis) have also been reported to occur in the setting of immune reconstitution; however, the time to onset is more variable and can occur many months after initiation of treatment.